l-j-kim/cse15l-lab-reports/lab-report-5-week-10.md

 ![image](lab-report-5/givenoutput32.png)

 This time, my implementation produced the wrong result, while the given implementation produced the right one.
-This is due to how my implementation will consider anything between the first open parenthesis and last closing parenthesis to be part of a valid link no matter what it contains.
+This is due to a bug in my implementation, where it will consider anything between the first open parenthesis and last closing parenthesis to be part of a valid link no matter what it contains.
 Hence, even if the text contained something that would invalidate it as a link, like a new line or a space (without the double quotes), my implementation would return it as a link.
 The code for my implementation is shown below.

 ![image](lab-report-5/mycode32.png)